rtCamp/ps-analysis-tool-wiki/Example-analysis-scenarios.md

    1. Open the site [domain-aaa.com/single-sign-on](https://domain-aaa.com/single-sign-on) in both instances.
    2. Input your email and initiate the Single Sign-On process.
 5. **Analyze the Cookies in the Application Tab**
-   1. Go to the “Application” tab in the DevTools for both the default browser instance and the one simulating third-party cookie deprecation.
+   1. Go to the “Application” tab in the DevTools for both the browser instance configured to block cookies.
    2. Navigate to the “Cookies” section and select the frame [domain-aaa.com](https://domain-aaa.com/) to view the cookies.
    3. Note the presence of the cookie from [domain-ccc.com](https://domain-ccc.com/) associated with our SSO service in both Chrome instances.
 6. **Compare the Cookies**
-   1. Examine the cookies set in the default browser instance and compare them with the ones in the instance simulating third-party cookie deprecation.
+   1. Examine the cookies set in the browser instance with cookies enabled and compare them with the ones in the instance with third-party cookie blocked.
    2. Identify which cookies, if any, are missing from the latter instance.
 7. **Navigate to the Other Domain**
    1. Open [domain-bbb.com/single-sign-on](https://domain-bbb.com/single-sign-on) in both instances.